t-raj/visitor/README.md

 # visitor

-visitor pattern implementation using shapes
+This project implements the visitor pattern using shapes.
+Visitors calculate the perimeter and area of rectangles and circles.